-The Annual Meeting of Shareholders of Microvision, Inc. (the "Company"), will be held at the Meydenbauer Center, 11100 NE & Street, Bellevue, Washington 98004 on June 25, 2008 at 9:00 a.m. for the following purposes:
+The Annual Meeting of Shareholders of Microvision, Inc. (the "Company"), will be held at the Meydenbauer Center, 11100 NE & Street, Bellevue, Washington 98004 on September 15, 2009 at 9:00 a.m. for the following purposes:

-- 1. To elect six directors to serve until the next annual meeting; - 2.
-To amend the 2006 Microvision, Inc. Incentive Plan; - 3.
-To ratify the selection of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for the current fiscal year; and - 4.
+- 1. To elect five directors to serve until the next annual meeting; - 2.
+To ratify the selection of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for the current fiscal year; - 3.
+To approve an amendment to the Company's Certificate of Incorporation to increase the number of authorized shares of common stock; - 4.
 To conduct any other business that may properly come before the meeting and any adjournment or postponement of the meeting.